 Because I enjoyed Sucker Punch so much when I saw it in the theatre, I jumped at the opportunity to purchase the DVD.
 Unfortunately, the DVD edition lacks the extended cut provided on the Blu-Ray release.
 (No, I don’t have a Blu-Ray player yet; I’ll be holding off until the players are relatively cheap and I’m forced to make the leap forward.
 Or if someone just buys me one.)
 I cannot comment on the full version of the film, but I can comment again on the theatrical cut.
-Read the rest of this entry
+Continue reading “Another Sucker Punch”

 Now that I’ve spent my $7 and seen Sucker Punch, I can work on a letter I’ve been meaning to send out.
 Well, a series of letters, if you will.
 Sucker Punch is not the only film plagued by certain media problems, but it is one of the most recent.
 If you want, you can imagine this for other films.
 I definitely have ideas for other letters, too, based on the form of this one.
-Read the rest of this entry
+Continue reading “To whom it may concern: A Sucker Punch”

 [Author’s Note: If you’re just curious about what I thought of the movie, skip down to where you see the asterisks.
 Otherwise, this is a very lengthy post.
 I’ve noticed that no one tends to read the entries about anime (except for the dozens of people who keep coming here for Tekkaman Blade pics), so I went crazy with it.
 If you want to read a 2300-word post, knock yourself out.
 I promise you none of it will be on the exam, though.]